MarieShah/MIE562_CP_OUA_SportsScheduling/README.md

 Note: It does take longer as the instance size grows.

 ### 1.0 Dependencies
 The program uses CPlex's CP solver integrated wiht python.
-Intalling the following is required:
+Installing the following is required:
 -  !pip install cplex
 -  !pip install docplex
 - !pip install ortools